The gravitational field

 a vector field, its strength

-depends on the time and the coordinates of the point in space where the
+depends on time and coordinates of a point in space where the field

 theory of gravitation and obey the Maxwell-like